hafsa-rayn/test/README.md

 Create a .env file in the dashboard package directory.
 Refer to example env

 **6. Start the Application:**
+In the root directory run the following command:
 <pre><code><span style="color: yellow">yarn</span> dashboard:dev</code></pre>

 ## Dashboard Directory Structure